Should You Buy a Bangkok Condo or Townhouse?

 A townhouse is usually a low-rise, multi-storey home attached to other houses in a row.
 In Bangkok, townhouses commonly have two to four floors, private entrances, parking in front of the house, and more usable indoor space than many condos at a similar price point outside the most central areas.

 The important difference is that a townhouse usually includes land.
-The Thai government’s official portal explains that foreign land ownership is restricted and only possible under limited legal conditions, such as statutory inheritance or specific investment permission from the Minister of Interior under prescribed rules.
-See Thailand.go.th for the government summary on foreign land acquisition.
+Thailand’s official government portal explains that foreign land ownership is restricted and only possible under limited legal conditions, such as statutory inheritance or specific investment permission from the Minister of Interior under prescribed rules.
+Buyers should review the official Thailand.go.th guidance on foreign property ownership.

 This means a townhouse is usually more straightforward for Thai buyers than for foreign buyers seeking freehold ownership.
-Foreign residents who prefer townhouse living often rent, consider a properly registered lease, or obtain independent legal advice before entering any long-term structure.
-Under the Thai Civil and Commercial Code, leases of immovable property for more than three years must be registered to be enforceable for the full term, and the lease term for immovable property cannot exceed 30 years per term, according to the published Civil and Commercial Code text.
+Foreign residents who prefer townhouse or house living often rent, consider a properly registered lease, or obtain independent legal advice before entering any long-term structure.

 Bangkok Condos vs Townhouses: Key Differences